 Total Subscribers 210 Million

 Annual Revenue $26.392 Billion ( FY21 )

 Areas Served Worldwide Except China, North Korea, Syria, Crimea

 In 1997, Reed Hastings and Marc Randolph co-founded Netflix, starting as a DVD sales and rental by mail, but after a year, they focused on an online DVD rental service.

 In 2007, Netflix introduced streaming media online while retaining its DVD rental service.
 They started expanding online streaming internationally in 2010.
 With such a global reach, Netflix’s profits tripled this year.

-Today it has over 210 million subscribers worldwide thanks to lockdown; Netflix has grown exponentially over the years.
+Today it has over 210 million subscribers worldwide thanks to the lockdown; Netflix has grown exponentially over the years.
 It is one of the leading internet entertainment services in the world, with paid memberships in over 190 countries.

 Did You Know?

 Then lead entertainment company blockbuster turned down the chance to buy Netflix for just $50 million in 2000.
 Still, now Netflix is worth over $200 billion, and blockbuster is nowhere.

 By now, you would have got some fundamental knowledge about the company.
 Now, let’s have a look at Netflix’s SWOT analysis.